Creation of a New Diplomatic Estate

 The creation of this new diplomatic estate will strengthen Australia’s cooperative international trade relationships and open pathways to liaise with a number of countries wishing to have a diplomatic presence in Canberra.
 The NCA look forward to welcoming additional countries to the diplomatic community and acknowledge the important contribution they make to the life of the city and the region.

-Block 5 Section 121 is currently used as a horse agistment paddock and is managed by Territory Agistment.
-The NCA has entered into a licence with Territory Agistment to continue to operate Block 5 as a horse agistment paddock for the next two years.
+Block 12 Section 121 currently forms part of the North Curtin horse agistment paddocks and is managed by Territory Agistment.
+The NCA has entered into a licence with Territory Agistment to continue to operate Block 12 as a horse agistment paddock.

-While the development of further diplomatic land is a priority, the NCA does not foresee any changes to the current day-to-day agistment arrangements for the next two years as there are many steps involved in planning the diplomatic precinct.
+While the development of further diplomatic land is a priority, the NCA does not foresee any changes to the current day-to-day agistment arrangements in the immediate future as there are many steps involved in planning the diplomatic precinct.

-The NCA will now work towards the planning and development of this site.
+The NCA is working on the planning and development of this site.
 The projected steps include:

 - Estate development planning to determine block and road layouts, open space networks, location of car parking areas, connections to existing infrastructure, etc